MargotMoi/Database-Project-Lab/README.md

 Hello :)

+Please also check video short description added to this repository (mp4 file).

 In this repository you will find files representing the whole "path" I went through while participating in Database Project Lab
 This project was a simulation of "real-life" process in SeftServe company.